jayram1408/jayram1408/README.md

 Im sure this will be patched or fixed at some point.
  This method has worked for ten months now, a secret never told remains a secret Today I am making my secret available to all you who need some help with free laundry I did try on several occasions to contact CSCPay cooperate here in the USA and the app developer to see about a bug bounty.
-They contacted me, meaning they either didnt take me seriously or security is not a priorty.
+They never contacted me, meaning they either didnt take me seriously or security is not a priorty.